chnm/model-articles/content/articles/blocknewman.md

 assumption that so-called "trendy" topics like history of sexuality are necessarily focused only on the modern period.
 {{% /notation %}}

+{{% notation title="Graphic Figure" %}}

+I found this graphic particularly useful for comparing multiple regions and topical areas.
+And it displays well in black and white.
+One oops: Figure 6 says “Homosexuality” while the text and Table 10 refers to same-sex sexual behavior and sexuality.
+If I were writing this today, I’d likely choose a version of LGBTQ as a topic identifier instead.

+{{% /notation %}}

+{{< figure src="/img/blocknewmanfig6.png" title="Figure 6:" caption="Regional Variation of Sexuality Topics Within Women's History Abstracts" alt="Bar chart of sexality topics in women's history abstracts by region." >}}

 In fact, it appears that there is more clear variation across regional lines of sexuality topics than across time periods.
 Table 11 shows that